Romantic Relationship: Types, Stages, And Challenges

 Communication in Romantic Relationships

-Communication shapes connection, trust, and intimacy in romantic relationships.
-How feelings are expressed, listened to, and responded to determines emotional closeness, conflict resolution, and long-term satisfaction between partners.
+The way feelings are expressed, listened to, and responded to directly affects emotional closeness, conflict resolution, and long-term satisfaction.

 Healthy Communication Patterns